 Priority registration is offered to currently enrolled students by class, based on date of entry.
 Registration typically extends over a two-week period.
 Currently enrolled students not registering by the end of the registration period are subject to a $100 late fee and will be prevented from registering until the first day of the semester.

 Incoming freshmen, and students accepted for readmission, register in a separate timeframe and after currently enrolled students have registered.

 Students are expected to attend all classes unless an absence is properly authorized.
 It is up to the course instructor to establish an appropriate attendance policy, except for those courses that have outside agency requirements – STCW-approved courses.
 Students failing to adhere to the attendance requirements established by the course instructor or Cal Maritime may be dropped from the class.

 Grade Change Procedures

-Academic Senate Policy #546 Student Originated Request for Change of Grade outlines the procedures and instructions to be followed should a student wish to challenge the appropriateness of a grade assigned for a specific course.
-A student must present the completed Form SP 546-1 Student Originated Request for Change of Grade to the Chair of the Committee on Academic Integrity within the first six weeks of the term following the term in which the grade in question was assigned.
+AA-03-020 - Student Originated Request for Change of Grade outlines the procedures and instructions to be followed should a student wish to challenge the appropriateness of a grade assigned for a specific course.
+A student must present the completed Student Originated Request for Change of Grade form to the Chair of the Committee on Academic Integrity within the first six weeks of the term following the term in which the grade in question was assigned.

 Students Called to Public Service